Image of Silver Gray Dorking pair from Sun Bird Farms

 The Dorking is a beautiful, yet uncommon breed.
 The name comes from a place (Dorking, England) and is not in the least sense implying that they have a low intelligence level.
-Dorkings did not originally come from England, in spite of the name; Their breeding lines go back much farther than that…
+However, Dorkings did not originally come from England, contrary what the name implies; Their breeding lines go back much farther than that…

-There is some historical evidence to suggest that Dorkings actually originated in Italy during the time of the Roman Empire and that would place them among the oldest of breeds.
-The breed was introduced to England a few hundred years ago where they gained popularity, particularly in Dorking, the place they where named after.
+There is some historical evidence to suggest that Dorkings actually originated in Italy during the time of the Roman Empire… That would place them among the oldest chicken breeds.
+The Dorking was introduced to England a few hundred years ago where they gained popularity, particularly in Dorking, England, where they where bred as meat birds.

 Dorking Chicken Temperament

 Dorking chickens are generally very docile, generally easy to handle and have a friendly disposition.
 These factors make them well suited for backyard chicken keeping, especially around children.
 However, they are not commonly available at local feed stores and usually have to be preordered.